 When Portnoy is cut down off the water buffalo, he lands on the ground on his back and the stunt double's arms are still bound and are above his head.
 In the next shot, Portnoy's hands are still bound, but are over his chest.

 Towards the beginning on the movie when the character gets disemboweled with a bayonet in the stomach, when the attacker removes the rifle (supposedly with the bayonet attached) it is obvious there is no bayonet attached to the rifle.
-However, since this scene is part of a mega-budget movie being filmed, it is likely this goof would be fixed later in post-production with a CGI bayonet.
+However, since this scene is part of a mega-budget movie being filmed, they probably planned to add in a CGI bayonet.

 In the opening moments, we are told the location is "South East Vietnam."
 Later the specific setting is Quang Tri.
 During the Vietnam War, Quang Tri was South Vietnam's northernmost province.
 However, it is specified that Quang Tri was the location of the "set" of Tropic Thunder, not that it was the location of the events on which the film was based.

 The north Vietnam flag appear early in the film (the read flag with yellow star).
 But in South Vietnam, it was not used by the VC.
-However, the story was that Tayback had been liberated from an NVA (North Vietnamese Army) prison camp, thus it is accurate for them to have a North Vietnamese flag.
+However, the Tayback story is set in an NVA (North Vietnamese Army) prison camp, thus it is accurate for them to have a North Vietnamese flag.